 When emergency room treatment leads to catastrophic injury, our lawyers demand accountability

 An emergency room (ER) is a hectic environment in which immediate life-or-death decisions are commonplace.
 But that does not excuse the doctors, nurses, and technicians who staff it from adhering to proper standards of care.
 ERs do not function on a first-come-first-served basis; they have a methodology in place—triage—by which a patient’s condition is evaluated on entry, and higher or lower priority for treatment assigned based on its severity and life-threatening nature.
 When that system is operating properly, there is no excuse for someone with a life-threatening illness or injury waiting unnecessarily for treatment or being forgotten in a treatment room.

-When the system fails, you can rely on the South Carolina medical malpractice attorneys of McGowan, Hood & Felder, LLC to be by your side.
+When the system fails, you can rely on the South Carolina medical malpractice attorneys of McGowan, Hood, Felder & Phillips, LLC to be by your side.
 We have the drive and passion to see your case through to the end, and the skills and resources necessary to protect your future.
 If you or your loved one suffered undue harm in an emergency room in South Carolina, we will fight for justice on your behalf.

 Medical errors are made in emergency rooms every day

 The South Carolina medical malpractice attorneys at our firm know that the biggest cause by far of ER malpractice is misdiagnosis at the triage station or in the treatment room.
 But other equally serious errors occur:

 - Delayed treatment.
 A patient may not be admitted for treatment quickly enough, causing his or her condition to worsen; or a patient may be admitted quickly, but then left unattended.

 - Substandard treatment.
 A fracture may be set incorrectly, proper sterile technique ignored, anesthetics improperly administered, or poor suturing or bandaging performed.